MikeWise2718/markdowndocs/tensorflow/tensorflow-notes.md

    - Finally ran but with lots of "Assertion Error: Empty filelist."
           - Could be related to my tensorflow 1.0.1 which is old at this point
           - Ran using all 8 CPUs, CPU usage around 25%, GPU usage around 3%

+# seq2seq - 6 Dec 2017
+ - Tried to get this installed on my "new" Surface Book
+ - Installed Anaconda 3.6, and then TensorFlow 1.4, following instructions on TensorFlow site
+ - Used the TensorFlow gpu version (which was probably a mistake)
+ - Had to install a couple extra packages like yaml and something else before it worked
+ - There were a couple lines I had to change in one of the files to get two of the libraries to work from tensorflow.contrib.distributions import  Bernoulli from tensorflow.contrib.distributions import Categorical
+ - Changes were to this file: C:\tensorflow\seq2seq\seq2seq\contrib\seq2seq\helper.py